MathManuelHinz/MathManuelHinz.github.io/_posts/2020-08-13-distance-is-relative.md

 $$d(X,Y)=\sqrt{\sum_{k=1}^n (x_k-y_k)^2}.$$

 Nice !
 We found a way to characterize the distance between two points in $\mathbb{R}^n$.
-Is $\tilde{d}(X,Y)=2d(X,Y)$ a valid interpretation of distance ?
+Is $\tilde{d}(X,Y)=2d(X,Y)$ a valid interpretation of distance?<sup id="a1">[1](#f1)</sup>

 ### Taxicab: $\mathbb{R}^n$

-Let's say you have never seen a formal definition of distance and you have never heard of pythagoras' theorem.
+Let's say you have never seen a formal definition of distance and you have never heard of Pythagoras' theorem.
 How would you define a formula for the distance between two points ?
-A first guess could be to just add the difference of each coordinate, but to avoid weird geometry (Why does this definition fail your intuitions ?) you need to take the absolute value of each difference.
+A first guess could be to just add the difference of each coordinate, but to avoid weird geometry (Why does this definition fail your intuitions?)  you need to take the absolute value of each difference.

 $$d(X,Y)=\sum_{k=1}^n \vert x_k-y_k\vert$$